Joaquín Carlos Díaz

-Joaquín Carlos Diaz (5 July 1948 — 11 June 2015) was a Cuban chess International Master (IM) (1975).
+Joaquín Carlos Díaz Díaz, known by the hypocorism Quinito, (5 July 1948 — 11 June 2015) was a Cuban chess International Master (IM) (1975).

 Biography

-From the late 1960s to the early 1990s Joaquín Carlos Diaz was one of the leading Cuban chess players.
-In 1976 in Biel he participated in the World Chess Championship Interzonal Tournament where ranked in 20th place.
-In 1987, in Camagüey Joaquín Carlos Diaz won Capablanca Memorial B tournament.
+Joaquín Carlos Díaz was born in Pinar del Río in 1948.
+From the late 1960s to the early 1990s he was one of the leading Cuban chess players.
+At the 1969 World Junior Chess Championship in Stockholm, he was the first Cuban to play Anatoly Karpov; according to Díaz's own account, Karpov won "very easily".
+In 1976 in Biel he participated in the World Chess Championship Interzonal Tournament where he ranked in 20th place.
+In 1987, in Camagüey, he won the Capablanca Memorial B tournament.

-Joaquín Carlos Diaz played for Cuba in the Chess Olympiads:
+Díaz played for Cuba in four Chess Olympiads: